-Vehicle collisions are the most common cause of death for teenagers within the United States.
+Vehicle collisions are the most common cause of death for teenagers in the United States.
 In 2017, researchers estimated that roughly 300 thousand teens were injured due to collisions, and almost 2,400 were killed.

-Which teens are the most at-risk for being involved in a serious collision?
+Which teens are the most at risk for being involved in a serious collision?

 - Teenage boys – according to a 2017 CDC report, the fatality rate for male drivers from 16 to 19 years of age was more than two times higher than the fatality rate for female drivers in the same age group.

 - Teenagers traveling with other teenagers – operating a vehicle is a task that requires the driver’s full attention.
 When inexperienced drivers are distracted by their passengers, the risk of a fatal car accident increases greatly.

 - Newly-licensed teenage drivers – within the first few months of licensure, the risk of collision is extremely high.
 This is why parents should discourage their teenagers from traveling long, complicated routes immediately after receiving their licenses.